nextfoam/baram-pages-renewal/docs/flow_manual/material.en.md

 ## Setting Properties for a Mixture

-When you click the Modify Property Values for Mixture button, the window of figure~\ref{fig:mixture-properties} appears.
+When you click the Modify Property Values for Mixture button, the window of figure appears.

 <center><img src="https://github.com/nextfoam/baram-pages/raw/main/screenshots/pic/mixture-properties.png" width="300" height="300"><br>Setting Properties for a Mixture</center>